Janisa loves traveling and has been exploring Latin America since 2018. Here she shares some tips with fellow travelers.

 Other Useful Things

 The items listed below are useful and will make your trip more enjoyable, but you will be able to survive without them.

 - Computer/ Tablet with Portable keyboard — Especially useful for those that do freelance work and want to continue earning a bit of money while traveling.
 You may also consider taking a computer with you if you have a travel blog or plan to start one.
 Most gas stations and cafés/restaurants have internet, so there'll be many opportunities to get things done.

 - Something to amuse yourself — This can be a book or some crossword puzzles or a deck of cards.
 Take something that you know will keep you entertained during your trip.
 I like to bring a book in the language of my destination in order to get some extra practice and a crossword puzzle magazine.

-- Hand sanitizer — A small travel bottle is enough.
+- Hand sanitizer — Almost everyone carries some around nowadays in our post-pandemic world, so may this item doesn't even need to be mentioned.
+A small travel bottle is enough.
 Depending on where you go, there won't be running water everywhere.
 Free public bathrooms are horribly maintained in some areas.
 You may also find yourself in the middle of nowhere when it begins to get dark and will need to camp out in the wild.

 - Scissors and Tape — I wouldn't say that these items are essential, but I have found a use for them on every trip I've been on.
 Scissors are useful if you have a broken nail (these can be very annoying) or need to open a package of food.
 Tape helps to reclose open snack bags and others.
 If you use enough of it, it can also temporarily fix a hole in your shoe.